jacksund/simmate/benchmarks/README.md

 There are more comparisons that can be made between this orangization and Simmate, but this table gets to the major analogies between the two.

-Also, in addition the Materials Project, there are many other organizations (the AFLOW and AiiDA ecosystems) that have analogous components to those in Simmate.
+In addition to the Materials Project, there are many other organizations (the AFLOW and AiiDA ecosystems) that have analogous components to those in Simmate.
 A detailed comparison to each of these is beyond the scope of this page, but overall, we can say that the biggest differences are...

 1. Simmate is an all-in-one package while others break-up their components
     - This is much more beginner-friendly and helps non-coders understand advanced features without jumping between several github repos and api pages.